ansibleguy76/ansibleforms/README.md

 c6e07a8f728b   ansibleforms   "node ./dist/index.js"   25 minutes ago   Up 25 minutes   0.0.0.0:8443->8443/tcp, :::8443->8443/tcp   ansibleforms
 ```
 # First time run
-## Create authentication database
+## Create AnsibleForms database
-The first you surf to the webapplication, it will ask you if it should create the authentication schema.
+The first time you surf to the webapplication, it will ask you if it should create the AnsibleForms schema.
 ## Admin user
 The default admin user is :
 - username : admin